Household Power Consumption Prediction using RNN-LSTM

 Dataset Description:

-The data was collected between December 2006 and November 2010 and observations of power consumption within the household were collected every minute.
+The data was collected from December 2006 to November 2010.
+Power use in the household was recorded every minute.

 It is a multivariate series comprised of seven variables

-This data represents a multivariate time series of power-related variables that in turn could be used to model and even forecast future electricity consumption
+This data is a multivariate time series of power values.
+We can use it to model and forecast future electricity use.

 Importing Libraries